Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 a wide hedgerow; creatures that succeed on a DC 10 Climb check need only 2 squares of movement to move through the square.

+### Other Marsh Terrain Elements
-**Other Marsh Terrain Elements:** Some marshes, particularly swamps, have trees just as forests do, usually clustered in small stands.
+Some marshes, particularly swamps, have trees just as forests do, usually clustered in small stands.
 Paths lead across many marshes, winding to avoid bog areas.
 As in forests, paths allow normal movement and don't provide the concealment that undergrowth does.

-**Stealth and Detection in a Marsh:** In a moor, the maximum distance at which a Spot check for detecting the nearby presence of others can succeed is 6d6×10 feet.
+### Stealth and Detection in a Marsh
+In a moor, the maximum distance at which a Spot check for detecting the nearby presence of others can succeed is 6d6×10 feet.
 In a swamp, this distance is 2d8×10 feet.